 Inbreeding has a high rate of passing on abnormal or undesirous genes to the offspring.
 It is more likely to isolate a congenital defect than it is to isolate beneficial genes.
 This enables recessive alleles to be more prevalent in inbred specimens which can often lead to inbreeding depression and genetic diseases.

-Such alleles are more likely to show up in close matings because both the father and mother are at higher risk of carrying the same set of these genes than the standard breeding practice.
-These defects can show up in a number of ways including diseases that compromise the immune system, abnormal faces and bodies, eye diseases, and even cancer.
-As a direct result of this type of close linebreeding, many of the dams have had to undergo C-sections because the pups had acquired such large heads.
+Such alleles are more likely to appear in close matings because both the father and mother are at higher risk of carrying the same set of these genes than the standard breeding practice.
+These defects can appear in several ways, including diseases that compromise the immune system, abnormal faces and bodies, eye diseases, and even cancer.
+Due to this type of close linebreeding, many of the dams have had to undergo C-sections because the pups had acquired such large heads.

 One of the most distressing aspects of some of these congenital defects is that oftentimes they do not show up until later, so breeders may think they are in the clear early on just to realize that their dog is severely sick further down the road.